amarnadh19/books/AzureStorage.md

 **Common uses of Blob storage include:**

-- serving images or documents idrectly to a browser.
+- Serving images or documents idrectly to a browser.

 - Storing files for distributed access, such as installation.